costoffreedom/costoffreedom-book/book/opening:freedom/free-culture-in-an-expensive-world.md

 [^1]: I am from the United States.
 This essay is written from that limited perspective, and may not apply to other countries and cultures.
 [^2]: https://mako.cc/writing/hill-when_free_software_isnt_better.html
 [^3]: http://www.ashedryden.com/blog/the-ethics-of-unpaid-labor-and-the-oss-community

-> Shauna Gordon-McKeon is a U.S. writer, independent researcher and developer.
-She focuses on open technologies and communities.